Br3nda/drupal-module-admin/README.txt

    <?php if (!empty($admin)) print $admin; ?>

-4. Admin makes 2 different permissions available:
+4. Admin makes 2 different permissions available.
+In addition to using these permissions to enable/disable admin features for different roles, specific themes can specify their compatibility (see 'Theme compatibility' below).

    'admin inline': Grant users access to inline contextual links for
      editing nodes, views, blocks, etc.